pilegard/cogfoundations/index.Rmd

 ![](images/cover.png)

 ## About the Book {-}
 This collaborative book project is led by Celeste Pilegard, but represents the work of dozens of authors and collaborators listed below.
-Dr. Pilegard is an Associate Teaching Professor in the Department of Psychology at the University of California, San Diego.
-Correspondence and inquiries can be sent to Celeste Pilegard at [pilegard@ucsd.edu](mailto:pilegard@ucsd.edu).
+Dr. Pilegard is an Assistant Teaching Professor in the Department of Psychology at the University of California, San Diego.
+Correspondence and inquiries can be sent to [Celeste Pilegard](mailto:pilegard@ucsd.edu).

-For errors or other feedback, please use this form: https://forms.gle/83CBvAgLuJshRfz37.
+Please use this [Google form](https://forms.gle/83CBvAgLuJshRfz37) to let us know if you've used the book in your course.
+If you notice an error or would like to suggest an improvement, please open an issue on the [GitHub site](https://github.com/pilegard/cogfoundations), submit a pull request with the suggested change, use this [Google form](https://forms.gle/83CBvAgLuJshRfz37), or [send an email](mailto:pilegard@ucsd.edu).

 Many thanks to the original authors for their work and for choosing open licenses.

 ### Second Edition {-}